-Jason also appears in immigration appeals and has a niche practice representing local authorities in responding to applications for third party disclosure.
-He regularly represents many London boroughs and is consistently praised by judges for his thoroughness.
+Jason has a niche practice representing local authorities in responding to applications for third party disclosure, he regularly represents many London boroughs and is consistently praised by judges for his thoroughness.

 Jason is able to accept instructions directly from members of the public.

 If you would like any further information regarding Jason Braier’s practice, please contact his clerks or call +44 (0)20 7405 6114.

 Jason has extensive experience acting for both employers and employees in cases involving all aspects of employment law, including unfair dismissal, contractual claims, all forms of discrimination, whistleblowing, TUPE and jurisdictional issues.

 With a particular interest in discrimination law, both within and outside the employment field, Jason appeared as junior counsel in the Court of Appeal in Rowstock Ltd v.
 Jessemey IRLR 368.